intel-lab-lkp/linux/Documentation/core-api/dma-api.rst

 	this API should be obtained from sources which guarantee it to be physically contiguous (like kmalloc).

-	Further, the DMA address of the memory must be within the dma_mask of the device.
-To ensure that the memory allocated by kmalloc is within the dma_mask, the driver may specify various platform-dependent flags to restrict the DMA address range of the allocation (e.g., on x86, GFP_DMA guarantees to be within the first 16MB of available DMA addresses, as required by ISA devices).
+	Mapping may also fail if the memory is not within the DMA mask of the device.
+However, this constraint does not apply if the platform has an IOMMU (a device which maps an I/O DMA address to a physical memory address), or the kernel is configured with SWIOTLB (bounce buffers).

-	Note also that the above constraints on physical contiguity and dma_mask may not apply if the platform has an IOMMU (a device which maps an I/O DMA address to a physical memory address).
-However, to be portable, device driver writers may *not* assume that such an IOMMU exists.
+	It is reasonable to assume that at least one of these mechanisms allows streaming DMA to any physical address.

 .. warning::